novillo-cs/apcsa_material/lessons/35_ansi_colors.md

 Every ANSI sequence begins with the **escape code**, a sequence indicating to the terminal that the next characters it receives will be an ANSI code.

-Some escape codes are \x1b, \033, or \u001b, depending on if you’re using hexadecimal, octal, or unicode (two byte Unicode character 00 1B).
+Some escape codes are \x1b, \033, or \u001b, depending on if you’re using hexadecimal, octal, or unicode.

 The ANSI codes for color work as follows: